kghose/groho/docs/tutorial.md

 User Interface
 ==============
-Groho's main window gives you a view of the simulation which you can rotate, zoom and translate with the mouse.
-The simulation is governed by scenario and fligh plan files, which are ordinary text files you can create and edit with your favorite text editor.
+Groho's main window gives you a view of the simulation which you can navigate with the mouse and keyboard.
+The simulation is governed by scenario and flight plan files, which are ordinary text files you can create and edit with your favorite text editor.
 When any of the simulation files are altered the simulation is re-run automatically and the display updates.

 Controls
 --------